mitre/cti/USAGE.md

 src = get_data_from_branch("enterprise-attack")
 ```

-## Accessing a specific version of ATT&CK
+## Access a specific version of ATT&CK

 ATT&CK versions are tracked on the MITRE/CTI repo using [tags](https://github.com/mitre/cti/tags).
 Tags prefixed with `ATT&CK-v` correspond to ATT&CK versions and tags prefixed with `CAPEC-v` correspond to CAPEC versions.
 You can find more information about ATT&CK versions on the [versions of ATT&CK page](https://attack.mitre.org/resources/versions/) on the ATT&CK website.

-In addition to checking out the repo under the tag for a given version or downloading the STIX from github using your browser, you can also use a variation on the requests method [above](#access-from-github-via-requests) to access using requests in Python:
+In addition to checking out the repo under the tag for a given version or downloading the STIX from github using your browser, you can also use a variation on the requests method [above](#access-from-github-via-requests) to access a particular version of ATT&CK:

 ```python
 import requests